rallyhealth/conftest-policy-packs/CONTRIBUTING.md

 Conftest differs slightly from generic OPA in that each Rego policy **must** begin with `deny`, `violation`, or `warn`.
 `deny` and `msg` take a `msg` parameter. `violation` may take an arbitrary object.
-We require the use of `violation` or `warn` in order to generate documentation from policies with [konstraint](https://github.com/plexsystems/konstraint).
+We require the use of `violation` or `warn` to generate documentation from policies with [konstraint](https://github.com/plexsystems/konstraint).

 `violation` policies must use the parameters `policyId` and `msg`, e.g. `violation[{ "policyId": policyID, "msg": msg }]`.